Bognar/RiskModel/README.md

 | Medium Risk | From 5 to 9	| Requires specific mitigation plan |
 | High Risk	| From 10 to 14	| Requires immediate action, leadership review needed.	|
 | Critical Risk	| From 15 to 18	| Requires immediate action and executive approval for acceptance.	|

+Example:
+Normal user P=2, I=3 EF=1
+CFO user P=2, I=3 EF=2
+With normal base risk model "Normal user" would have Risk High (6) With normal base risk model "CFO user" would have Risk High (6)

+If we introduce EF Multiplier
+"Normal User" would have Final Risk score Medium (6) "CFO user" would have Final Risk score High (12)